MichalKarbownik/falcon-docs/docs/getting-started/installation.md

 ### Using your backend services

-By default `shop-with-blog` example uses demo Magento 2 and WordPress servers provided by DEITY so you can check how DEITY Falcon works.
-If you cannot start the server part (from server folder) or you see any problems with server behavior please contact us via our [community slack channel](http://slack.deity.io).
+By default the `shop-with-blog` example uses demo Magento 2 and WordPress servers provided by DEITY so you can check how DEITY Falcon works.
+If you cannot start the server part (from within the server folder) or you see any problems with server behavior please contact us via our [community slack channel](http://slack.deity.io).

 #### Magento 2